 Peel and chop the potato and carrot, add them to the pan, together with the garam masala, salt, and chicken stock.

-Leave to cook for about 10 minutes, until the veggies are soft, and the sauce thickens slightly.
+Leave to cook for about 10 minutes, until the veggies are soft.
+Mix the cornflour with 2 tablespoons of water, and add it to the sauce.
+Cook for a further 2 minutes until the sauce thickens slightly.

 You can either serve the sauce chunky, or blend it to a smooth consistency.